Austin Wolf: Early life

 Justin Heath Smith was born on April 3, 1981, in Alvarado, Texas, where he was also raised.
 He has one younger sister.
 At age 17, he started coming out to his friends and family, including his mother, who was initially upset before coming to accept Wolf's sexuality.
-Soon after, he began working out and putting on muscle and, according to him, became arrogant due to becoming "society's attractive man".
 At the age of 20, he left Texas and moved to New York, where he worked as a designer furniture retailer.
-After the subprime crisis, he lost his job as a designer furniture retailer.
-He then worked at a gay bar as a bartender before creating a profile on the escorting site Rentboy and starting to work as an escort.
+He then worked at a gay bar as a bartender before creating a profile on the former escorting site Rentboy and starting to work as an escort.

 Career

 In November 2012, Wolf made his pornographic debut with a solo video for gay pornographic studio Randy Blue.
 He has stated that his family was supportive of his entering the pornographic industry, describing his mother as his "biggest fan", and has attributed his skills as a pornographic actor to his sex addiction.
 He then worked with Randy Blue for three years, where he made his first partner video starring pornographic actor Nicco Sky.
 He won the awards for Best Top and Best Body at the International Escort Awards, an awards ceremony for male escorts, in 2013.
 He signed an exclusive contract with Falcon Entertainment in April 2015 while appearing in releases for pornographic studios Raging Stallion and Hot House.
 Wolf made cameos as a "shirtless person" on The Wendy Williams Show three times through being friends with the show's art director, Michael Lee Scott.

 In 2012, he worked on the Broadway show Bares XXII: Happy Endings.
 Wolf made a profile on OnlyFans, a subscription-based platform where creators set their own rates, in April 2017, where he began uploading videos of himself having sex from when he was in his twenties.
 He became one of the first pornographic actors to use OnlyFans to sell content.
 He reached over one thousand subscribers within two weeks of starting his account.
 In October 2018, a preview clip from an eight-minute-long 4MyFans video of an off-duty Delta Air Lines flight attendant performing oral sex on Wolf while in uniform and in an airplane bathroom aroused controversy after being uploaded to Twitter, leading to the flight attendant's suspension due to his employee ID being visible and widespread tabloid coverage of the video.
 The flight attendant stated that he was unaware that the tryst was being recorded, which Wolf denied.
 Wolf soon deleted his Instagram profile, stating that he wanted to "get his life back on track".
 That same month, he became Pornhub's most-searched gay pornographic actor and won the Str8UpGayPorn Award for Favorite Daddy.
 Also that month, he uploaded another video of him having sex with an Uber driver.
 Wolf was the fourth most popular gay pornographic actor on Pornhub in 2018.